Beach Fishing For Salmon: Gear And Methods

 The Cast And Retrieve

-Once you’ve cast out your lure, start retrieving it immediately to keep it from sinking to the bottom.
+Once I have cast out the lure, start retrieving it immediately to keep it from sinking to the bottom.

-If you’re using a jigging-style lure, lift and drop the rod repeatedly while retrieving.
-Some angler call this twitching jigs.
-Maintain tension on your line even on the drop so you can detect a bite, and be ready to strike as soon as you feel a bite.
+If I am using a jigging-style lure, lift and drop the rod repeatedly while retrieving.
+Some anglers call these twitching jigs.
+I maintain tension on the line, even on the drop, so I can detect a bite and be ready to strike as soon as I feel it.

-It’s advisable to wear a pair of waders when beach fishing, as you’ll often need to walk out from the shore to reach deeper spots.
+It’s advisable to wear a pair of waders when beach fishing.
+I often need to walk out from the shore to reach deeper spots and to net the fish.
 However, always be vigilant and watch for large waves approaching the shore to avoid any unexpected surprises.
 Surf fishing with waders can be risky.

 If you decide to venture out to an exposed sandbar during low tide, be mindful of the tide level to ensure you don’t get stranded.
 Even though the water may appear shallow and calm, the current can be deceptively strong.